Plan Bay Area 2040 Final Plan

 Faced with declining support from the federal and state governments, the Bay Area adopted a “self-help” approach toward funding transportation.
 Starting with a pioneering effort led by Santa Clara County in 1984, eight of the nine Bay Area counties have enacted local transportation sales taxes.

 Faced with a rapidly changing and evolving world, the Bay Area has reinvented its economy several times in the last half century.
 An economy dependent on defense spending and financial headquarters in the 1980s was transformed first by an explosion in high-tech manufacturing and later by software and computer-related design and services as semiconductor and computer manufacturing shifted offshore.
 More recently new innovations from social media to biotechnology have been incubated in the region.
 The Bay Area today is widely recognized as the global center for technological innovation, with countless metropolitan regions across the world trying to replicate the Bay Area’s success.

 Although the reinvention of the Bay Area economy was aided by a number of fortunate events, it was also facilitated by the deliberate effort of people and institutions.
 As demonstrated by a research team at UCLA, dense networks of business, government, academia and civil society saw the emergence of the new economy and actively worked to ensure its health and success in the region.

-What all these examples show is that the Bay Area can solve serious problems when citizens and key institutions — including business, government, academia, and the non-profit sector — come together to work toward common goals.
+What all these examples show is that the Bay Area can solve serious problems when citizens and key institutions — including business, government, academia and the non-profit sector — work together toward common goals.